image-source-control/image-source-control/readme.txt

 == Changelog ==

-= untagged =
+= 2.2.0 =

 - added compatibility with the [upcoming Pro version](https://imagesourcecontrol.com/pro/)
 - Pro: show an overlay for images outside of the main content (e.g., feature images and some page builder)
 - add option to strip overlay output from any markup and use hooks to define own styles
-- find sources for images after moving the site from another URL
+- find sources for images after moving the site to another URL

 = 2.1.1 =